Compliance

 - Gap Analysis/Strategic Compliance Plan: A gap analysis and energy code compliance plan was completed for Vermont and is available on the Vermont Department of Public Service website.

 - Utility Involvement: Efficiency Vermont and Burlington Electric Dept. are required through their Order of Appointment to assist with providing Energy Code support (information and training).
-The high level of participation in their new contruction programs, contributes significantly to the state's overall energy code compliance rate.
+The high level of participation in their new construction programs, contributes significantly to the state's overall energy code compliance rate.
 EVT also hosts the Energy Code Assistance Center, which distributes information on energy codes and answers builders, architects, and other contractors questions on how to meet energy code requirements.
 As the state's Energy Efficiency Utilities they fulfill this role in lieu of the Distributed utilities.
 They also provide assistance for filling out the certificates.
 After the state updates the energy codes they hold numerous trainings for builders, architects, and realtors on the new requirements as well as blower door certification/training.

 - Training/Outreach: Efficiency Vermont includes funding for energy code activities in their non-resource acquisition budget.
 Efficiency Vermont provides trainings to builders, town officials (including zoning administrators and code officials), architects, design and construction professionals, and market partners (real estate professionals, mortgage lenders, appraisers, attorneys) on energy codes requirements.
 This training provides a basis for improving the overall level of code compliance, understanding, and construction practice.

-Last reviewed: August 2020
+Last reviewed: November 2024

 - Gap Analysis/Strategic Compliance Plan: NA